wildjames/lfit_python/README.md

 In reality, this is often iterative, and the result of one chain leads into the start position of another, until convergence is reached.
 Then, the resulting converged chain is fed into `wdparams.py` for conversion into physical parameters.

 This branch also has a notifier, which will email the resulting lightcurve figures, and the likelihood history and summary of the chain_prod file.
 Corner plots are not sent, as these are often several MB each, so must be retrieved manually.
-To use this, first a gmail bot needs to be created, and its credentials supplied in a file called `PATH/TO/LFIT_PYTHON/email_details.json`, with the following format:
+To use this, first a gmail bot account needs to be created (this is just a normal gmail account, but with a dumber email address.
+I used mcmcfit.bot@gmail.com, as an example.), and its credentials supplied in a file called `PATH/TO/LFIT_PYTHON/email_details.json`, with the following format:
 ```json
 {
   "user": "ADDRESS",